opencobra/cobra-component-models/README.rst

 and compartments.
 They are loosely modeled after corresponding classes from the `SBML Level 3 Version 2 <http://sbml.org/Documents/Specifications>`_ specification.
-The data models are primarily intended for web services but other applications may benfit from these, too.
+The data models are primarily intended for web services but other applications may benefit from these, too.

 Install
 =======